KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

 the implied constant defining this event is universal.
 Provided any $D \in \R_{>0}$, we have

-\end{lemma} \begin{proof} We outline the necessary adjustments and additions through the following list of bullet points; first, we emphasize that it suffices to compute sufficiently high moments in view of the proof of Lemma \ref{lemma:AsympNCSFS}. \begin{itemize} \item The most annoying adjustment required is the observation that the time-regularity estimate within Lemma \ref{lemma:RegRBPACptTotal} contains some error of order $N^{-1} \varrho_{S,T}^{1/2}$ in comparison to the time-regularity of the continuum Gaussian heat kernel.
-In particular, we require the following modification of time-regularity estimates established towards the proof of Proposition 6.2 in \cite{Y}; in the following, the function $\mathfrak{f}$ is a uniformly bounded functional of the particle system:
+\end{lemma} \begin{proof} It suffices to compute sufficiently high moments in view of what is done in {Section 6 of \cite{Y}.
+In particular, we will control the time-regularity of $\mathbf{Z}^{N}$ by controlling the time-regularity of each term in its stochastic integral equation at the level of high, but uniformly bounded, moments.
+The details of these regularity estimates are recorded below.} \begin{itemize}[leftmargin=*] \item The first adjustment that we require is the observation that the time-regularity estimate in Lemma \ref{lemma:RegRBPACptTotal} contains an error of order {$N^{-1}|T-S|^{-1/2}$} in comparison to the time-regularity of the continuum Gaussian heat kernel, which simply forces us to keep track of additional error terms which are ultimately irrelevant. {In particular, we require the following modification of a time-regularity estimate established in Section 6 of \cite{Y}:}

-Indeed, the difference between the above pair of upper bounds and their parallels within the proof of Proposition 6.2 in \cite{Y} is the additional second quantities on the respective RHS above which arises from the estimate within Lemma \ref{lemma:RegRBPACptTotal}; we emphasize the second of these estimates above provides estimates for the corresponding $\mathfrak{D}_{\tau} \mathfrak{Z}_{T,x}^{N,j}$-quantities for $j = 3,4,5$.
+{we also require the following modification of time-regularity estimate from {Section 6 of \cite{Y}} in which $\mathfrak{f}^{N}$ is uniformly bounded:}

-Concerning the stochastic-integral-type quantity for $j = 2$, we instead establish the following moment estimate, in which $\wt{\mathfrak{Z}}^{N}$ denotes a uniformly bounded functional of the particle \emph{dynamic or process}; the ingredients behind this upper bound consist of the BDG-martingale inequality of Lemma 3.1 in \cite{DT}, the heat kernel estimates in Lemma \ref{lemma:RegRBPACptTotal}, and the integration-lemma in Lemma \ref{lemma:UsualSuspectInt}:
+Indeed, the difference between the above pair of estimates and {their respective parallels in Section 6 of \cite{Y}} is additional second quantities on the respective RHS above, {both of which arise via the bounds} {in} Lemma \ref{lemma:RegRBPACptTotal}; {we} emphasize the second of these estimates above provides estimates for the corresponding {$\mathfrak{D}_{\tau} \mathbf{Z}^{N,j}$-quantities} for $j = 3,4,5$. {Concerning the stochastic-integral-type term with $j = 2$, we instead establish the following estimate, for which $\wt{\mathbf{Z}}^{N}$ denotes a uniformly bounded functional of the particle \emph{process}; the ingredients behind this upper bound consist of the BDG-martingale inequality of Lemma 3.1 in \cite{DT}, heat kernel estimates in Lemma \ref{lemma:RegRBPACptTotal}, and the integration-lemma in Lemma \ref{lemma:UsualSuspectInt}:}